-- Heart, lung or kidney issues (for example: those on heart meds, with asthma, COPD, on dialysis, on oxygen therapy)
+- Heart, lung or kidney issues (for example: those on blood thinning meds, with asthma, COPD, on dialysis, or on oxygen therapy)

 A new client intake form will be provided to the client at the first massage session.
 Forms are also available to print off and fill out from the Forms tab.
 New clients will be asked to arrive twenty minutes early for their first session so that intake forms may be filled out if they have not already done so, and so that there is time to discuss health history between the practitioner and client without taking away from “table time”.

 At the first visit, the client will receive a copy of the massage therapy policies and will be asked to sign the ”Agreement for Services” stating that the client has read the information, understands it, and agrees to comply with the professional massage therapy policies and procedures stated and provided in the Agreement for Services.